speedment/speedment-doc/pages/speedment_examples.md

 ### Having
 `HAVING` can be expressed by `.filter()` applied on a Stream from a previously collected Stream.

-We can expand the previous Group By example by filtering out only those categories having more than 200 films.
+The previous Group By example can be expanded by filtering out only those categories having more than 200 films.
 Such a Stream can be expressed by applying a new stream on a stream that has been previously collected:
 ``` java
     Map<String, List<Film>> filmCategories = films.stream()
         .collect(